 High school students of all levels are still just teenagers so make sure you constantly walk around and monitor their progress within the groups.
 I’ve learned that the worst thing I can possibly do when I tell students to work collaboratively in groups, is to then sit down at my desk because most of the time that means that they will not do anything but play and gossip.
 I cannot stress enough how important it is to walk around the room the entire time students are in their groups to make sure all students are on task.

 Don’t rely solely on your students’ group work to teach the novel.
 Break up the literature circle meetings with your own lessons to guide students in the right direction and allow class time for them to work on the literature circle handouts (individually), especially the first couple of times to make sure students are on the right track.
 Have fun!

 For more information on literature circles, see Group Work: How to Use Literature Circles.

-The Kite Runner: A Curriculum Unit
+This post is part of the series: The Kite Runner: A Curriculum Unit

 This series focuses on The Kite Runner by Khaled Hosseini as a curriculum unit and as a tool to promote independent thinking.
 This curriculum unit will include study guide questions as well as project ideas and lesson plans for the novel.